 Symptoms of polycystic ovary syndrome typically develop during puberty and worsen with time.
 Symptoms vary from woman to woman.

-Typically, menstrual periods do not start at puberty, and the ovaries do not release an egg (that is, women do not ovulate) or release an egg irregularly.
-Women have irregular vaginal bleeding or no menstrual periods.
+Sometimes in girls with polycystic ovary syndrome, menstrual periods do not start at puberty, and the ovaries do not release an egg (that is, women do not ovulate) or release an egg irregularly.
+Women or girls who have already started menstruation may have irregular vaginal bleeding or menstrual periods may stop.

-Women also develop symptoms related to the high levels of male hormones—called masculinization or virilization.
-Symptoms include acne, a deepened voice, a decrease in breast size, and an increase in muscle size and in body hair (hirsutism).
-Hair grows as it does in men (for example, on the chest and face) and may thin at the temples.
+Women may also develop symptoms related to the high levels of male hormones—called masculinization or virilization.
+Common symptoms include acne and an increase in body hair (hirsutism).
+Rarely, changes include a deepened voice, a decrease in breast size, an increase in muscle size, hair growth in a male pattern (for example, on the chest and face), and thinning of hair or baldness.

-Most women with polycystic ovary syndrome are slightly obese, but some are thin.
+Many women with polycystic ovary syndrome have excess body weight, but some are thin.
 Producing too much insulin contributes to weight gain and makes losing weight difficult.
 Excess insulin due to insulin resistance may also cause skin in the armpits, on the nape of the neck, and in skinfolds to become dark and thick (a disorder called acanthosis nigricans).